dymmond/esmerald/docs/permissions.md

 ## BasePermission and custom permissions

-If you are used to Django Rest Framework, the way **Esmerald** designed was very much within the same lines and with all the huge community of developer in mind to make a transition almost immediate and simpple as possible.
+If you are used to Django Rest Framework, the way **Esmerald** designed was very much within the same lines and with all the huge community of developer in mind to make a transition almost immediate and simple as possible.

 All the permission classes **must derive** from `BasePermission`.